-SUBMISSION TO THE
+SUBMISSION TO THE 2020 REVIEW

+OF THE

-2015 REVIEW OF DISABILITY STANDARDS FOR EDUCATION 2005
+DISABILITY STANDARDS FOR EDUCATION 2005

 The Australian Council of State School Organisations (ACSSO) is the one voice for every child in public education in Australia.
+ACSSO represents the voice of families and communities of more than 2.54 million young people in schools across our nation.
+We also advocate for and support families with children in early childhood setting and young Australians accessing post compulsory education.

-As an organisation, ACSSO welcomes the opportunity to make a submission to the 2015 Review of Disability Standards for Education 2005
+As an organisation, ACSSO welcomes the opportunity to make a submission to the 2020 Review of Disability Standards for Education 2005.

-ACSSO is committed to access, equality, and equity of outcomes, excellence and participatory democracy.
+ACSSO is committed to access of opportunity and equity of outcomes for all students engaged in education at any level.

-It is ACSSO's position that all people have equal and inalienable rights of human dignity and freedom and rights to education and training to enable development of their abilities to their fullest potential.

-Education is a key issue for children and young people with a disability and it is the right of every child with a physical, intellectual or social disability to the education, treatment and care required by their health needs, and to attend the educational setting of their choice.
+ACSSO believes that all people have equal and inalienable rights of human dignity and freedom and rights to access education and training to enable development of their abilities to become the best one can be.
+Education is a key issue for children and young people with additional needs and it is the right of every child with a physical, intellectual or social disability, to the education, treatment and care required by their health needs, and to attend the educational setting of their choice.

-ACSSO acknowledges the essential need to ensure the direct experience of students and families informs the reform process and has utilised its networks in the development of this submission.
+In putting together these comments ACSSO acknowledges the essential need to ensure the direct experience of students and families informs the reform process and has utilised all networks relevant to this discussion.